Cloud Storage and Chromebook Make a Perfect Match

 Optimized for large file upload and syncing across the board, pCloud has been engineered to work perfectly with the Chrome OS.

-Obviously, integration with the Chrome OS isn’t going to be quite as tight as Google’s own product in Drive, but it’s very easy to use, intuitive to navigate, and simple to get started with.
+Integration with the Chrome OS isn’t going to be quite as tight as Google’s product in Drive, but it’s very easy to use, intuitive to navigate, and simple to get started with.

 That alone is making them one of the most secure cloud storage available now.